Volunteer With Us

 Volunteer: Resource Stewardship Girl Scout Ranger Program

-Girl Scouts can earn a certificate and/or patch to recognize their leadership development and resource stewardship activities by participating in a new National Park Service program.
+Girl Scouts can earn a certificate and/or patch to recognize their leadership development and resource stewardship activities by participating in this program.

 National Park Service/Boy Scouts of America